Butter: Types

 Before modern factory butter making, cream was usually collected from several milkings and was therefore several days old and somewhat fermented by the time it was made into butter.
-Butter made from a fermented cream is known as cultured butter.
+Butter made in this traditional way (from a fermented cream) is known as cultured butter.
 During fermentation, the cream naturally sours as bacteria convert milk sugars into lactic acid.
 The fermentation process produces additional aroma compounds, including diacetyl, which makes for a fuller-flavored and more "buttery" tasting product.

-Dairy products are often pasteurized during production to kill pathogenic bacteria and other microbes.
-Butter made from pasteurized fresh cream is called sweet cream butter.
-Production of sweet cream butter first became common in the 19th century, with the development of refrigeration and the mechanical cream separator.
+Butter made from fresh cream is called sweet cream butter.
+Production of sweet cream butter first became common in the 19th century, when the development of refrigeration and the mechanical milk separator made sweet cream butter faster and cheaper to produce at scale (sweet cream butter can be made in 6 hours, whereas cultured butter can take up to 72 hours to make).

 Cultured butter is preferred throughout continental Europe, while sweet cream butter dominates in the United States and the United Kingdom.
+Chef Jansen Chan, the director of pastry operations at the International Culinary Center in Manhattan, says, "It's no secret that dairy in France and most of Europe is higher quality than most of the U.S." The combination of butter culturing, the 82% butterfat minimum (as opposed to the 80% minimum in the U.S.), and the fact that French butter is grass-fed, accounts for why French pastry (and French food in general) has a reputation for being richer-tasting and flakier.
 Cultured butter is sometimes labeled "European-style" butter in the United States, although cultured butter is made and sold by some, especially Amish, dairies.

-Commercial raw cream butter is virtually unheard of in the United States.
-Raw cream butter is generally only found made at home by consumers who have purchased raw whole milk directly from dairy farmers, skimmed the cream themselves, and made butter with it.
-It is also rare in Europe.
+Milk that is to be made into butter is usually pasteurized during production to kill pathogenic bacteria and other microbes.
+Butter made from unpasteurized raw milk is very rare and can be dangerous.
+Commercial raw milk products are not legal to sell through interstate commerce in the United States and are very rare in Europe.
+Raw cream butter is not usually available for purchase.